Darbas

 Darbas (Դարբաս) is a village in the Sisian Municipality of the Syunik Province in Armenia.

-Saint Stephen's Church of Darbas was opened in 2010.
+Economy and culture

 The school and health clinic in Darbas are the largest and most resourced in the Darbas valley.
 There are primary schools and basic health clinics in both Darbas and the nearby village of Shamb.
+Saint Stephen's Church opened in the village in 2010.